mlidbom/Compze/Website/paradigms/semantic-events/introduction.md

 ﻿### Semantic Events?
 Rather than get bogged down in trying for a definition, we are just going to dive right in to code using semantic events.

 This is the root of the event inheritance hierarchy.
-By some level of indirection, Every event implements it:
+By some level of indirection, every event implements it:
 [!code-csharp[](introduction.cs#IEvent)]

 Every event raised by an aggregate will implement this interface: